You Only Need 2 Charts

 Well needless to say, the equity (NYSEARCA:SPY) rally off the 2009 lows is a great example of something that seems too good to be true.

-And indeed it is.
+And indeed, it is.
 It's a product of central bank asset purchases.
 Plain and simple.
 For instance, central banks bought $1 trillion in assets in the first quarter of 2017 alone.
 Here's what this liquidity supernova looks like:

 But what I can't understand is why so many investors refuse to acknowledge this.
 There's no danger in calling it what it is.
 Put differently, you don't have to pull a Heisenberg and try to lean against the wind.
 You can just take the first step and admit that you didn't become a market guru eight years ago.

-And relatedly, admit that it's probably not a coincidence that active management ceased to be able to generate alpha at exactly the same time central banks started their buying spree:
+And relatedly, admit that it's probably not a coincidence that active management ceased to be able to generate alpha at exactly the same time as central banks started their buying spree:

 The reason it's important to acknowledge the above (if only quietly, to yourself) is because central banks are starting to pull back.
-If you refuse to admit the role global monetary authorities have played in sustaining your returns, you'll be loathe to get out of dodge when they pull the punchbowl.
+If you refuse to admit the role global monetary authorities have played in sustaining your returns, you'll be loath to get out of dodge when they pull the punchbowl.
 You'll persist in thinking you're a guru.

-I'm not going to spend any more time detailing this here because the idea was to make this a short post.
+I'm not going to spend any more time detailing this here, because the idea was to make this a short post.
 If you're interested in the long-winded version, feel free to read this - or maybe this.

 The bottom line is that a lot of people still aren't convinced that what they're seeing in markets is central banks propping things up.